 If you can answer yes to some or most of these questions, then you might be an authoritarian parent.

-The bad news is that this style of parenting is often associated with lower self-esteem and a lack of self-control in children.
-Because kids never learn to set their own limits and receive very little feedback from their parents, they never develop the skills that they need to self-regulate.
+The bad news is that this parenting style is often associated with lower self-esteem and a lack of self-control in children.
+Because kids never learn to set their own limits and receive very little feedback from their parents, they never develop the skills they need to self-regulate.

 Signs that you might be an authoritative parent: